pachecowillians/arch-linux-post-install/README.md

 To install Arch, boot from the USB stick created in the previous section and wait until a terminal appears.

-If the installation is done in a virtual machine, there is no need to connect to the internet, as the virtual machine receives the configured internet from the host machine.
-On the other hand, if the installation is on the HD, it is necessary to configure the network card before starting the installation.
+If you are installing in a virtual machine, there is no need to connect to the internet as the virtual machine receives internet configuration from the host machine.
+However, if you are installing on a physical machine, you need to configure the network card before starting the installation.

-#### WiFI setup
+#### Wi-Fi Setup

-In case of using the wireless interface, first use the following command to get the name of the wireless interface:
+If you are using a wireless interface, first use the following command to get the name of the wireless interface:

 ```sh
 iw dev
 ```

-Usually the name of the wireless interface is *wlan0*.
+Usually, the name of the wireless interface is `wlan0`.

-Once the wireless network interface is defined, in all the following commands, replace *interface* with wlan0 or the name of the WiFi interface used.
+After identifying the wireless network interface, replace `interface` with `wlan0` or the name of the wireless interface you are using in the following commands.

-After identifying the name of the interface, check the status of the links with the command below:
+Check the status of the links using the command below:

 ```sh
 iw dev interface link
 ```

-Then, the following commands are used to activate the network interface and verify that its status is active.
+Then, use the following commands to activate the network interface and verify that its status is active:

 ```sh
 ip link set interface up
 ip link show interface
 ```

-After activating the network interface, iwctl is started to connect to some network.
+Once the network interface is activated, start `iwctl` to connect to a network:

 ```sh
 iwctl